Should you bother with a brand refresh?

 - You need to reconsider your identity after an acquisition or merger.

 Do any of these sound familiar to you right now?
-These are some of the key triggers in the life of a business or charity that often do achieve a better outcome through a refreshed brand image.
+These are some of the key triggers in the life of a business or third sector organisation that often do achieve a better outcome through a refreshed brand image.
 Why?
 Over the next few months we’ll go into some detail on each of these separate challenges to demonstrate how changes to your brand image can positively influence and affect the outcomes in each situation.
 The value of a brand refresh is not always clearly understood – it can be dismissed as an indulgent, visual enhancement with high costs and minimal impact on successful results.
 But it shouldn’t be like that.
 The right process will deliver so much more than an identity.
 Any brand agency worth their salt will be getting right under the skin of your organisation.
 They will be challenging you on your real values and helping you articulate them in a way which will not only help your employees understand you but will go on to attract the stars of tomorrow that you want working in your teams.

 The right brand process can reveal opportunities to improve business and brand hierarchy and structure, making it far easier to clearly communicate your actual proposition to your customer.
 The rigorous process of objectively evaluating your business against its competitors can suddenly reveal exactly why you aren’t being noticed by a specific or larger audience.
 And what can a brand refresh do for your organisation when you want to get the very best deal in an acquisition situation?
 Of course it can build awareness, increase value and attract the right buyers.